OCA/stock-logistics-barcode/mobile_app_inventory/README.rst

 * Databases list on login view displays all databases, while only databases with 'mobile_app_inventory' module installed should be displayed.
-But this feature could not be implemented, due to current Odoo Core limitations
+But this feature could not be implemented, due to current Odoo Core limitations.
+  Also it doesn't take into account the parameter *dbfilter* of Odoo server configuration file.

 * **Firefox Ionic Bug** : The first screen allows user to select database, in a multi database context.
 This module use ionic select component, that